 When we got home, Billy put on his robe and I ate the chocolate chips for the Christmas baking I planned to do today.

-The instances in this post aren’t necessarily things I would actually panic or freak out about (Billy, are you shaking your head?), but the night was a good reminder that life is so much more fun when I just go with the flow.
+The instances in this post aren’t necessarily things I would actually panic or freak out about, but the night was a good reminder that life is so much more fun when I just go with the flow.

 Are you good at going with the flow, rolling with the punches, living in the moment?